-Population: We anticipate that all participants at baseline will be: 21 years of age or older; residents of San Francisco who do not plan to move out of San Francisco within the next 12 months; free of cancer or congestive heart failure; not currently pregnant or breastfeeding; not concurrently participating in any other dietary or nutrition studies that would impact their normal eating patterns; not currently receiving EatSF vouchers; have a household income at ≤250% of the federal poverty level; have regular access to a mobile phone with ability to send and receive text messages; and are willing to receive a random assignment to one of the four intervention arms.
-Although any resident of San Francisco is potentially eligible for the study, we anticipate that most participants will reside in San Francisco's Bayview neighborhood, based on where we plan to recruit for the study.
+Population: We anticipate that all participants at baseline will be: 21 years of age or older; residents of San Francisco who do not plan to move out of San Francisco within the next 12 months; free of cancer or congestive heart failure; not currently pregnant or breastfeeding; not concurrently participating in any other dietary or nutrition studies that would impact their normal eating patterns; not currently receiving EatSF vouchers; have a household income at $\leq 250\%$ of the federal poverty level; have regular access to a mobile phone with ability to send and receive text messages; and are willing to receive a random assignment to one of the four intervention arms.
+Although any resident of San Francisco's Bayview neighborhood, based on where we plan to recruit for the study.